forrestchang/gptlang/README.md

 GPTLang has a rich set of built-in functions and features that make it easy to write powerful and efficient programs.
 It also has a flexible and extensible architecture that allows users to create their own functions and data types.

+# How to use in ChatGPT Sessions

+Q: If I want other ChatGPT sessions know the GPTLang, what should I say?

+> If you want other ChatGPT sessions to know about GPTLang, you can provide a brief description of the language, such as its features and syntax, and any notable built-in functions or features.
+You could also provide examples of how to use GPTLang to perform common tasks, such as defining variables, functions, and user-defined data types, and using conditional statements and loops.
+Additionally, you could mention any limitations or restrictions of the language, such as its knowledge cutoff or lack of support for certain features.

 # Basic Syntax

 ##  1. <a name='Comments'></a>Comments